Debate, Voting and Decorum

 The notice for a closure motion may be given by a minister only after debate has begun on the item to which the closure motion is to apply.
 It can then be moved at any future sitting of the House.

 A closure motion is not debatable or amendable and must be moved by a minister.
-Once moved, a 30-minute question and comments’ period takes place to allow members to question the minister responsible for the bill, after which the question is put on the motion of closure.
+Once moved, a question and answer period of not more than 30 minutes takes place to allow members to question the minister responsible for the item subject to the closure motion, after which the question is put on the motion.

 After the adoption of a closure motion, debate on the question can not be adjourned and the votes for the closured business must be put no later than 8:00 p.m.